xiaoyi-tang/xiaoyi-tang.github.io/_pages/about.md

 Hello and welcome to my homepage!

 I'm a senior student studying at the Innovation Class for Top Talents in Economics, Minzu University of China, where I am fortunate to be advised by [Prof. Jing Liu](https://eco.muc.edu.cn/info/1373/3667.htm).
 I went to UC Berkeley as a visiting student last year.
-My research interests are in applied microeconomics, health economics, and development economics.
-My CV is available [here](/files/CV.pdf).
+I'm very interested to conduct empirical research.
+My primary research interests are in applied microeconomics, health economics, and development economics.
+My long-term goal is to work in academia as an economist and I hope to apply for a econ PhD position to achieve that.
+You could find my CV [here](/files/CV.pdf).

 Feel free to contact me if you would like to connect!